 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash equivalents, investments, accounts receivable and derivatives.
-The Company places its cash equivalents and investments primarily in corporate bonds, municipal bonds, variable-rate demand notes, U.S. Treasury bills, money market funds, asset-backed securities, U.S. government bonds, auction-rate securities and international government bonds.
+The Company places its cash equivalents and investments primarily in municipal bonds, money market funds, variable-rate demand notes, corporate bonds, auction-rate securities, certificates of deposit, commercial paper and asset backed securities.
 Concentrations of credit risk with respect to accounts receivable are primarily due to customers with large outstanding balances.
 The Company's customers that accounted for greater than 10% of accounts receivable consisted of the following:

-December 29, 2012 December 31, 2011
+December 28, 2013 December 29, 2012

-Edom Technology 23% 29%
+Edom Technology 26% 23%

+Arrow Electronics 10%

-Avnet 12% 13%
+Avnet 12%